How Does Mineral Build-Up Restrict Water Pressure?

 Mineral scale can accumulate in any type of plumbing system, including pipes, fittings, and outlets, which can lead to a decrease in water pressure within your home's freshwater plumbing.

-In this article, we will delve into the causes of mineral buildup, how mineral deposits can impede water pressure, and the most effective methods to address or prevent mineral buildup in your home's plumbing.
+In this article, we will delve into the causes of mineral buildup, how mineral deposits can restrict water pressure, and the most effective methods to address or prevent mineral buildup in your home's plumbing.

 How Does Mineral Buildup Restrict Water Pressure?